MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_connection_status_update.md

 Irp->IoStatus.Status is set to STATUS_SUCCESS if the request is successful.
 Otherwise, Status to the appropriate error condition as a NTSTATUS code.
 For more information, see [NTSTATUS Values](/windows-hardware/drivers/kernel/ntstatus-values).

 ## -remarks

+This IOCTL can only be called from kernel mode.

 ## -requirements